 This conversation has come up at so many staff meetings that we finally decided to put pen to paper and give you a step-by-step guide on how to find an environmentally friendly contractor.
 Hopefully, it will save you some of the flops and pains we've all experienced during home renovations!

 For starters, what's a ‘green building’?
 According to the EPA, green building is “increasing the efficiency with which buildings and their sites use and harvest energy, water, and materials; and protecting and restoring human health and the environment, throughout the building life-cycle: sitting, design, construction, operation, maintenance, renovation, and deconstruction.”

 Choosing a green design is better for your health, the environment, and potentially your wallet in the long run.
 Your friends or family can be amazing resources if they've gone through a renovation process already.
-Some books to check out:
+Some recommended books on eco-friendly building to check out:

 - Green from the Ground Up: Sustainable, Healthy, and Energy-Efficient Home Construction (Builder's Guide) by David Johnston

 - Building Green: A Complete How-To Guide to Alternative Building Methods by Clarke Snell

 - The Green House: New Directions in Sustainable Architecture by Alanna Stang

 What type of renovation are you looking for?
 The first step to finding the right eco-friendly contractor is to outline the project scope.
 Is it a full renovation?
 Are you building from the ground up?
 Or, are you just looking to upgrade a few fixtures for energy savings?
 Write it down.
 Write it ALL down.